-- After an official blows his whistle and an entirely new act of shooting is made. - During the continuous motion of a player in the act of shooting the game clock signal sounds for the end of the quarter or overtime or the shot clock signal sounds.
+- After a referee blows his whistle and an entirely new act of shooting is made. - During the continuous motion of a player in the act of shooting the game clock signal sounds for the end of the quarter or overtime or the shot clock signal sounds.

 Art.
-11 Location of a player and an official
+11 Location of a player and a referee